tclssg/tclssg/README.md

 FAQ
 ---

-Answers to question about Tclssg can be on the [FAQ wiki page](https://github.com/dbohdan/tclssg/wiki/FAQ).
+Answers to questions about Tclssg can be found on the [FAQ wiki page](https://github.com/dbohdan/tclssg/wiki/FAQ).

 Sample use session
 ------------------